BurgundyIsAPublicEnemy/iGEMNotts2017/README.md

 # iGEMNotts2017: Key.Coli
+# Synopsis

-Welcome to the official Code Base For the iGEM Team of University of Nottingam Please note: ALL code is open source.
+Welcome to the official Code Base For the iGEM Team of University of Nottingam Key.Coli is a bacterial password system.
+Please note: ALL code is open source.
 Code can be altered, used and extracted in any way the user pleases.

 ## Getting Started